mahmadza/amazon-dynamodb-developer-guide/doc_source/Scan.md

 With `Scan`, you can specify any attributes in a filter expression—including partition key and sort key attributes\.

 The syntax for a filter expression is identical to that of a condition expression\.
 Filter expressions can use the same comparators, functions, and logical operators as a condition expression\.
-For more information, [Condition Expressions](Expressions.ConditionExpressions.md)\.
+For more information, see [Condition Expressions](Expressions.ConditionExpressions.md)\.

 **Example**
 The following AWS Command Line Interface \(AWS CLI\) example scans the `Thread` table and returns only the items that were last posted to by a particular user\.